-Congratulations on the purchase of your new Barryvox®S.
+Congratulations on the purchase of your new Barryvox[®]S.

-The Extended Reference Guide explains the functionality and use of the Barryvox®S. The Barryvox®S is a revolutionary, sensor-controlled avalanche transceiver, which is very easy to use.
+This user manual explains the functionality and use of the Barryvox[®]S. The Barryvox[®]S is a revolutionary, sensor-controlled avalanche transceiver, which is very easy to use.
+Additional detailed information and advanced instruction may be found in the Barryvox[®]S Extended Reference Guide.

-Register your Barryvox®S and get a 3 year warranty extension!
+Register your Barryvox[®]S and get a 3 year warranty extension!

 Register your Barryvox®S today at www.Barryvox.com, to get important information such as announcements about the availability of software updates.

 After a successful registration your device is covered for 5 years by warranty.